tokio-rs/tokio-uring/DESIGN.md

 the basis for a Tokio 2.0 release, though this cannot happen until 2024 at the earliest.

+The current design does not cover registering file descriptors with the kernel, which improves file system access performance.
+After registering a file descriptor with io-uring, it must not move to a different thread, implying `!Send`.
+Because many resource types are Send, a likely path for supporting the feature is adding new types to represent the registered state.
+For example, `File` could have a `RegisteredFile` analog.
+Making this change would be forwards compatible and not impact the current design.

 ## Alternatives

 ### Use a work-stealing scheduler